Senior Lecturer in Evaluation and Research Methods

 College of Education, Psychology and Social Work

-Dr Jodie Curth-Bibb is a Senior Lecturer with the College of Education, Psychology and Social Work at Flinders University.
-Over Jodie’s 20+ year career she held senior roles in academia, executive positions in government and was previously the Director for Social Inclusion for a global consulting firm.
+Dr Jodie Curth-Bibb is a Senior Lecturer with the College of Education, Psychology and Social Work at Flinders University and a Senior Researcher with Flinders Institute for Mental Health and Wellbeing (Autism Pillar and Open Door Initiative).
+Over Jodie’s 20+ year career she has held senior roles in academia, executive positions in government and was previously the Director for Social Inclusion for a global consulting firm.

 PhD Political Science (University of Queensland)